Another Trip In The Tanger Time Machine

 Wrapping Up

-If you're a long term investor, you have a more difficult job than our system does: we're just concerned with the next 6 months, so longer term factors that might impact an industry (such as a move away from overproduction in fashion) don't concern us.
+If you're a long-term investor, you have a more difficult job than our system does: we're just concerned with the next 6 months, so longer-term factors that might impact an industry (such as a move away from overproduction in fashion) don't concern us.
 But they should concern you.

 We'll leave you with a look at how Tanger has fared so far versus our system's top REIT from August, CoreSite: